In Year 4, we have two classes. Miss A Tomley (4AT) and Mr G Grainger (4GG) are the class teachers.

 If you wish to contact the teachers, please use the following email addresses:

 Year 4 classrooms are located on the junior playground.
 Children in classes 4AT and 4GG enter and exit via Entrance E (4ATs classroom door).

 Children need reading books and reading records in school every day.
 Every child has their own locker and tray in their class.
 Reading books and reading record, homework, letters and any other stationery should be stored in classroom trays.
 Children are not permitted to bring in their own pencil case this year.
 Children need to have a P.E kit and appropriate outdoor education clothes, which should be kept in lockers.

 4GG – Thursday

 Your class teacher will inform you via text when it is your child’s turn for outdoor education.
 They will need an outdoor kit that you don’t mind getting very muddy and Wellington boots.

 Every day, the children take part in fun activities to deepen understanding and develop new concepts taught.
 We undertake daily SPaG, English, reading and maths lessons, underpinning key objectives from the curriculum using ICT to support.

 We adopt a thematic approach to our learning and endeavour to link as many lessons as possible to our termly topic.
 Our foundation subjects covered in the afternoons including: history, geography, RE, Art, Design Technology, French, Computing and PSHE.
 P.E days are stating above and parents will be informed in a timely manner when the children will be going swimming.

 Children are expected to read daily and we encourage comments (yours and theirs) to be made in reading records.
-Reading really is integral to your child’s learning so please do read at home.
+Reading really is integral to learning so please do read at home.
 Any books can be read, not just age appropriate chapter books or levelled books but magazines, non-fiction books or even recipes!
 Please record any book read in reading records.
 Ultimately, we are encouraging children to have a love of reading.